asoltesz/solakube/docs/postgres-pgo.md

 ## Starting a manual backup

 In case you need to take a backup manually (as opposed to the automatic, scheduled backups) SolaKube provides a helper script which wraps the "pgo backup" command which allows to take a backup with pgBackrest.

 ~~~
 # A full backup to s3 storage (slower)
-sk pgo backup "s3" "full"
+sk pgo backup "default" "s3" "full"

 # An incremental backup to the local pgbackrest repo
-sk pgo backup "local" "incr"
+sk pgo backup "default" "local" "incr"

 # A full backup to the default backup storage places, tracking for 20 minutes
-# (the DB is big, it will complete lower)
+# (the DB is big, it will complete slower)
-sk pgo backup "" "full" 1200
+sk pgo backup "default" "" "full" 1200
 ~~~

-If you have multiple PG clusters, ensure the PGO_CURRENT_CLUSTER is set appropriately.
+NOTE: "default" is the name of the DB cluster in each command.

 In more complex cases, start a PGO client shell (see earlier) and execute a manually constructed pgo backup command.

 ## Restoring a PG cluster from backups

+The recovery strategy described below assumes that you have your PGO cluster attributes defined as SolaKube variables (minimally the ones that cannot/hard to be changed later).
+For example: the size of the PVCs under the database pods, memory and CPU requests/limits.

+In case you have changed PG cluster parameters after creating it with SolaKube, either make sure that you sync the attributes back to the SK variables or you will need to re-apply your changes after the recovery (by using the pgo client).

+NOTE: The "pgo" namespace backup (taken with Velero) always contains all information about your DB clusters.
+This can be used to reconstruct DB cluster attributes.

 ### When the DB cluster is lost